Kenngar/Group_Lab_1_Group_01/README.md

 Member 2 - Anh Nguyen (Admin)
 - Coding: Implemented the full Administrator work area and its screens — Manage User Accounts, Create/Administer User Account, Register Persons, Administer Person (role + account creation), Manage Students, Manage Faculty, Manage Staff/Employees, and Admin My Profile.
 Contributed the Admin branch of the login routing and shared business-layer adjustments (Person, PersonDirectory, ConfigureABusiness seed data).
 - Documentation: Authored the Administrator sections of this README (overview, features, usage, testing, challenges).

+Member 1 - Kenneth Garcia (Student)
+- Implemented the full Student work area and its screens
+- Created shared classes prior to the individual coding of use cases
+- Implemented a log out button
+- Pre-populated course data within ConfigureABusiness
+- General big fixing of other use cases
+- Splicing and upload of the video submission